In order to serve you better, please select your Dominion Energy location services.

 WFSB Ch.
 3 WTNH Ch.
 8 WHPX Ch.
 26 WVIT Ch.
 30 WTIC Ch.
 61 |

-Connecticut Network (CT-N): In an emergency, CT-N will provide emergency public information directly from the State Emergency Operations Center.
+Connecticut Network (CT-N): In an emergency, CT-N will provide emergency information directly from the State Emergency Operations Center.

 CT 2-1-1: In an emergency, CT 2-1-1 will serve as the state information hotline.
 Dial 2-1-1 from anywhere in Connecticut 24 hours a day.
 Multilingual specialists are also available.
-If you are outside of Connecticut or have a problem using the 2-1-1-number, dial 800-203-1234.
+If you are outside of Connecticut or have a problem using the 2-1-1-number or dial 800-203-1234.

 The 10-mile Emergency Planning Zone (EPZ) includes all or part of the ten towns and cities and the waters within approximately 10 miles of Millstone Power Station.